 According to travelers' descriptions and old depictions of the city, the sea part of the wall, which was demolished in 1867, had three towers, of which the White Tower was to the east, built exactly where the east met the sea wall.

 from modern historiography.
-According to one version, the date of construction of the monument is placed around 1450-1470, shortly after the occupation of Thessaloniki by the Turks, in 1430, and it is one of the earliest examples of Ottoman fortifications that takes into account the artillery.
+According to one version, the monument's construction date is placed around 1450-1470, shortly after the occupation of Thessaloniki by the Turks, in 1430, and it is one of the earliest examples of Ottoman fortifications takes into account the artillery.

-The irrational violence of the Turks and their greed towards the inhabitants of the city regardless of religion as well as the creation of structures parallel to the Ottoman state was a permanent wound to every Sultan - after all, all the religious groups of the city emphasized that these were the special target of the Janissaries.
+The Turks' irrational violence and greed towards the city's inhabitants regardless of religion and the creation of structures parallel to the Ottoman state was a permanent wound to every Sultan.
+After all, all the city's religious groups emphasized that these were the special target of the Janissaries.

-It is revealing that most of the information about the conditions of detention we have from the Philhellene judge Hairoulah who was imprisoned for his efforts to put an end to the massacres of the janissaries in 1821 AD. after the revolution in Halkidiki.
+It is revealing that most of the information about the conditions of detention we have from the Philhellene judge Hairoulah.
+He was imprisoned for his efforts to end the janissaries' massacres in 1821 AD. after the revolution in Halkidiki.

-Finally, on June 16, 1826 AD, Mahmud II ordered their extermination and with their focus on Thessaloniki, their extermination was organized throughout the Empire.
-About 3,000 survived and were captured after fierce battles with the Ottoman army and transported to the Tower where they were executed en masse.
+Finally, on June 16, 1826 AD, Mahmud II ordered their extermination, and with their focus on Thessaloniki, their extermination was organized throughout the Empire.
+About 3,000 survived and were captured after fierce battles with the Ottoman army and transported to the Thessaloniki White Tower, where they were executed en masse.

-Over time, the role of the Tower was changed and from the protection of external threats, it became part of the control plan of the city itself.
-The existence of the wall only towards the city confirmed the seriousness of the riots that broke out in the city until the 18th century due to food problems.
+Over time, the role of the Tower was changed, and from the protection from external threats, it became part of the control plan of the city itself.
+The wall's existence only towards the city confirmed the seriousness of the riots that broke out in the city until the 18th century due to food problems.

 The Religiosity of the White Tower